bkharbanda/c/.github/CONTRIBUTING.md

-# I want to contribute too!
+# Contributing

 Thanks for taking a moment to drop by.
-There is definitely some terms you should follow when contributing, and here they are:

 ### Bug
 If you noticed an issue in any of the code files (even this file), you can either create an issue, or fix the bug and submit a pull request.